-The 1,510-sq-km (583-sq-mile) Masai Mara National Reserve is Kenya’s most celebrated wildlife reserve, and arguably its best.
+The 1,510-sq-km (583-sq-mile) Masai Mara is Kenya’s most celebrated wildlife reserve, and arguably its best.
 Gazetted in 1968, it is dominated by open grassland, but as implied by the Maasai name Mara, meaning spotted, it is interspersed with rocky hills, acacia woodland, and riparian forest.
-Mara Mara National Reserve is rewarding not just for predators such as lion, leopard and cheetah but for spotted hyena, bat-eared fox, and black-backed jackal as well.
+Mara Mara Kenya is rewarding not just for predators such as lion, leopard and cheetah but for spotted hyena, bat-eared fox, and black-backed jackal as well.
 Elephant and buffalo are common, and a number of black rhinos still survive.
 Other ungulates include impala, eland, and reedbuck.
 A checklist of 450-plus birds includes raptors and ground birds such as ostrich and ground hornbill.

-Things to do in Masai Mara National Reserve
+Things to do in The Masai Mara

-For a first-time traveler to East Africa, Masai Mara National Reserve, a comparatively tiny portion of the expansive game-rich wilds known as the Serengeti just across the border in Tanzania is indispensable, considered the ultimate opportunity to view wildlife in all its untamed, theatrical glory.
-If the literature is to be believed, Mara Mara National Reserve boasts the highest concentration of terrestrial wildlife on Earth.
+For a first-time traveler to East Africa, Masai Mara Kenya, a comparatively tiny portion of the expansive game-rich wilds known as the Serengeti just across the border in Tanzania is indispensable, considered the ultimate opportunity to view wildlife in all its untamed, theatrical glory.
+If the literature is to be believed, Maasai Mara National Reserve boasts the highest concentration of terrestrial wildlife on Earth.
 And, yes, the Great Migration an awesome, rollicking natural cycle when hundreds of thousands of wildebeest attempt dangerous, frequently foolhardy river crossings as part of their annual biorhythmic round-trip exodus from Tanzania into Kenya really is as spectacular and mesmerizing as the wildlife documentaries would have you believe.

-Masai Mara National Reserve is one of nature’s must-see dramas—although, with its high death toll, not necessarily for the squeamish (and the sight of Bambi being mauled to death by lions is sure to traumatize the kids).
+The Masai Mara Kenya is one of nature’s must-see dramas—although, with its high death toll, not necessarily for the squeamish (and the sight of Bambi being mauled to death by lions is sure to traumatize the kids).
 Even if you don’t make it in time to see the Migration, you’ll be treated to one of the richest and most diverse animal kingdoms in the world.
 And if you choose carefully, you’ll be staying in intimate, luxurious surrounds, far from the maddening crowd

 1. Game Drives